mpv-player/mpv/DOCS/man/lua.rst

         ``oneshot`` (RW)
             Whether the timer is periodic (``false``) or fires just once (``true``).
-This value is used when the timer expires (but before the timer calback function fn is run).
+This value is used when the timer expires (but before the timer callback function fn is run).

 ``mp.get_opt(key)``